PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * I can do … 800 words in 12 minutes … what can I do in 90 minutes?
 * Just get words down, thoughts down, refine it later

+## September 26 2018 22:27:09

+* Day 8
+* 861 words
+* Recorded a 49 minute video on adding constraints that I need to transcribe and make it the chapter notes.
+* Today was off because I met with other iOS developers and didn't get a chance to finish my writing in the morning, like I have been enjoying.

 ## September 25 2018 08:05:46

 * 1303 words